sergey-hrom/reteach-challenge/README.md

 ### 2. SSR vs SPA

 Implement the call to get the user information when navigating to their profile using a [Nuxt built-in hook](https://nuxt.com/docs/4.x/getting-started/data-fetching).
-Use the following endpoint: <code>https://jsonplaceholder.typicode.com/users/{id}</code>
+Use the following endpoint: <code>https://jsonplaceholder.typicode.com/users/{id}</code><br/>

-- Display some information, but do not add too much styling.
+Display some information, but do not add too much styling.

-- Change the Nuxt configuration to behave in SPA (single-page-application) mode, and compare the behavior when previously using the SSR (server-side-rendering) mode.
+Change the Nuxt configuration to behave in SPA (single-page-application) mode, and compare the behavior when previously using the SSR (server-side-rendering) mode.

 ### 3. Page loading performance

 Navigate to the `/gallery` page which contains a list of photos.
 This page is meant to be publicly accessible.

 - What would be your 2-3 recommendations or approaches to guide a small team of developers to improve the loading performance of the Gallery page?
-  Try to suggest something that the team can easily align on and let them find their own solutions to implement it.
+  <br/> Try to suggest something that the team can easily align on and let them find their own solutions to implement it.
-  Optionally, include a brief code draft or example to illustrate how to begin applying your recommendation.
+  <br/> Optionally, include a brief code draft or example to illustrate how to begin applying your recommendation.

-- What would be **your own top recommendations** (max.
-3) if **you** were responsible for optimizing the page?
-Implement a few of these recommendations directly in code, focusing on those you consider most impactful.
+- What would be your own top recommendations (max.
+3) if you were responsible for optimizing the page? <br/> Implement a few of these recommendations directly in code, focusing on those you consider most impactful.

 ### 4. Architecture

 The Gallery currently fetches its data from `/api/gallery`, using a [Nuxt server route](https://nuxt.com/docs/guide/directory-structure/server#api-routes) which acts as a minimal Backend-for-Frontend (BFF).

-- Improve the current implementation - but focus on making a decision for a quick first iteration.
+Improve the current implementation - but focus on making a decision for a quick first iteration.
   You can choose one of the following approach as example:
   - Continue with the current setup (BFF)
   - Move the all logic into the client-side
   - Use a static site generation (SSG) approach
   - Any other approach that can simplify or quickly optimize the current implementation

-- (Bonus) **Could Nuxt be used as a full backend?** In what scenarios would that make sense, and what might be the limitations?
+**(Bonus)** Could Nuxt be used as a full backend?
+In what scenarios would that make sense, and what might be the limitations?

 ### (Bonus) Accessibility